grassroot-software/grassroot_curriculum/intermediate_html_css/README.md

 # Intermediate HTML and CSS

 This folder contains lesson markdown files that make up the Intermediate HTML and CSS course.
-This course exists in the [Full Stack JavaScript](https://www.theodinproject.com/paths/full-stack-javascript) and the [Full Stack Ruby on Rails](https://www.theodinproject.com/paths/full-stack-ruby-on-rails) paths on the Odin Project Website.
+This course exists in the [Full Stack JavaScript](https://www.theodinproject.com/paths/full-stack-javascript) and the [Full Stack Ruby on Rails](https://www.theodinproject.com/paths/full-stack-ruby-on-rails) paths on The Grassroot Project Website.

 ## Course Outline